- Python Basics

 i = 1 while i <= 10: print(5 * i); i += 1

 The output produced by the above program should be:

 5 10 15 20 25 30 35 40 45 50

-Just like for loop, while loop can also be nested inside another while loop.
-Here is an example, demonstrates the use of nested while loop in Python:
+Just like for loop, "while" loop can also be nested inside another "while" loop.
+Here is an example that demonstrates the use of nested while loops in Python:

 print("Enter any Number: ") n = int(input()) print("Enter Number of Rows: ") no_of_rows = int(input()) i = 0 j = 0 while i<no_of_rows: while j<i+1: print(n, end=" ") j = j+1 j = 0 i = i+1 print()

-Here is the initial output produced by above program:
+Here is the initial output produced by the above program:

-Now enter a number say 1 and then enter the number of rows say 5 to print 1 in five rows in a way that one "1" at first row, two "1" at second row, three "1" at third row, four "1" at fourth row, and five "1" at fifth row, as shown in the snapshot given below:
+Now enter a number, say 1, and then enter the number of rows, say 5, to print 1 in five rows in such a way that one "1" is at the first row, two "1" is at the second row, three "1" is at the third row, four "1" is at the fourth row, and five "1" is at the fifth row, as shown in the snapshot given below:

 - Print Multiplication Table